Find a Degree

 About This Degree

-The speech communication major at Utah State emphasizes three thematic areas:
+The Communication Studies major at Utah State emphasizes three thematic areas:

 - Students gain a solid education in organizational communication, which focuses on leadership development, management skills, and team building.
 Courses in this area equip students with the communication skills needed to succeed in businesses and organizations.